 The Sportsman Series Medical Kit contains even more than the Reebow kit such as common medications, fracture/sprain care and more making it the perfect first aid kit for camping survival.
 This kit weighs in at 1.5 lbs.

-Since a fire is essential for warmth, light and peace of mind, a fire stating tool is a necessity.
+Since a fire is essential for warmth, light, and peace of mind, a fire starting tool is a necessity.
 You can use something simple like a magnesium fire starter stick which creates large sparks, is resistant to all weather and can be struck 15,000 times.
 Or you could go with an easier method like a stormproof match kit.
-These match kits have water resistant matches, waterproof cases and are about the easiest way to light a fire when in a tough situation.
+These match kits have water-resistant matches, waterproof cases and are about the easiest way to light a fire when in a tough situation.

 You will also need a blade in your kit.
-There are many different gimmicky survival tools found online, but a high quality knife is what you really need.
-There are many high quality survival knifes that are a perfect addition to any survival kit.
+There are many different gimmicky survival tools found online, but a high-quality knife is what you really need.
+There are many high-quality survival knives that are a perfect addition to any survival kit.
 The KingCamp Tactical Survival Folding Knife (6.4 ounces) and the Gerber Ultimate Serrated Knife (11.2 ounces) are perfect knives.
-Both have high quality blades and each add in extra features.
+Both have high-quality blades and each add in extra features.

 When completed, this kit should weight in between 4-10 pounds depending on what all you decide to add to your kit.
 Try to stay under the 10 lb. range as anything over tends to become inconvenient to grab when going on a hike and a survival kit at home or at base camp never saved anyone.

 Join Beyond The Tent’s weekly newsletter to stay in the know on new gear, tips for your next camping trip and more.
 When you sign up you’ll get a free copy of our Family Camping Guide and our Complete Camping Checklist both as printable PDFs!

 CREATE YOUR OWN OR PURCHASE A PRE-MADE SURVIVAL KIT?